 A building for coffee and toilets...would that make Cotteridge Park a more welcoming place?

-The plans to bring toilets, coffee and somewhere to sit down to Cotteridge Park are being considered by Birmingham City Council’s Planning Committee and Planning permission was granted in April 2018.
+The plans to bring back a community building to Cotteridge Park were considered by Birmingham City Council’s Planning Committee and Planning permission was granted in April 2018.

-All the plans and drawings are also available for you to see at this link
+All the information submitted to the Planning Committee are available at this link